Gabriel-Mwenga-Nguli/creme-collections/FIRESTORE_RULES.md

     // Reading/updating should be restricted to the owner.
 Admins will need separate rules. match /orders/{orderId} {
       allow create: if request.auth != null;
-      allow read, update: if request.auth != null && (request.auth.uid == resource.data.userId);
+      allow read, update: if request.auth != null && resource.data.userId == request.auth.uid;
     }
   }
 }
 ```
 ---

-After you publish these rules, refresh your application page and try logging in again.
-The error should be resolved.
+After you publish these rules, refresh your application page.
+The permission errors should be resolved, and your products, promotions, and user profile data will be displayed correctly.